askonomm/oinky.io/docs/pages.md

 ## Creating a blog page

 A good continuation from the previous explanation would be to create a blog page.
 Let's say that we want to list all our blog posts from the `blog` directory, and we want them all to be listed on `website.com/posts` URL.
-Well, we'd get started by creating our `content.json` file and adding somtehing like this:
+Well, we'd get started by creating our `content.json` file and this:

 ```json
 [